Popular Front for the Liberation of Palestine: Elections in the Palestinian Authority

 In the municipal elections of December 2005 it had more success, e.g. in al-Bireh and Ramallah, and winning the mayorship of Bir Zeit.
 There are conflicting reports about the political allegiance of Janet Mikhail and Victor Batarseh, the mayors of Ramallah and Bethlehem; they may be close to the PFLP without being members.

-The PFLP is powerful politically in the Ramallah area, the eastern districts and suburbs of Jerusalem and Bethlehem, the primarily Christian Refidyeh district of Nablus, but has far less strength in the rest of the West Bank, and is of little or no threat to the established Hamas and Fatah movements in Gaza.

 The PFLP participated in the Palestinian legislative elections of 2006 as the "Martyr Abu Ali Mustafa List".
 It won 4.2% of the popular vote, winning three of the 132 seats in the Palestinian Legislative Council.
 Its deputies are Ahmad Sa'adat, Jamil Majdalawi, and Khalida Jarrar.
 In the lists, its best vote was 9.4% in Bethlehem, followed by 6.6% in Ramallah and al-Bireh, and 6.5% in North Gaza.
 Sa'adat was sentenced in December 2006 to 30 years in an Israeli prison.

 Successors to George Habash

 At the PFLP's Sixth National Conference in 2000, Habash stepped down as General Secretary.
 Abu Ali Mustafa was elected to replace him, but was assassinated on 27 August 2001 when an Israeli helicopter fired rockets at his office in the West Bank town of Ramallah.

-After Mustafa's death, the Central Committee of the PFLP on 3 October 2001 elected Ahmad Sa'adat General Secretary.
+After Mustafa's death, the Central Committee of the PFLP on 3 October 2001 elected Ahmad Sa'adat as General Secretary.
 He has held that position, though since 2002 he has been incarcerated in Palestinian and Israeli prisons.